 Picture this, your offer for the house of your dreams has been accepted – but wait, how are you going to charge your electric car at the new house?
 You may be thinking, can I bring my current home electric vehicle charger with me when I’m moving house?
 Or will I have to purchase a new EV charger?

 Don’t worry – in this blog, we will take you through everything you need to know about home electric vehicle chargers and moving houses.

-In short, yes, you can take your EV charger with you when you move house.
-However, just because you can, doesn’t mean you should.
-In fact, you could potentially be better off investing in a brand-new unit instead.
-Saying that, there are multiple aspects to think about before making the final decision – so let’s get into them!
+In short, yes, you can bring your EV charger with you when you move house.
+However, just because you can take your old charging point doesn’t mean you should take it with you.
+In fact, you could potentially be better off investing in a brand-new EV charger instead of taking your EV charger with you.